Romulo-Barbosa/Romulo-Barbosa/README.md

 ### 📝 About Me
-<p align="left" > I am passionate about programming.
+<p align="left" > I'm passionate about programming.
 I've always dreamed of working with
 HTML, CSS, JavaScript, Node.js, Express, MySQL and React.
 I also study and have knowledge in WordPress.
 I like Energetic a lot (too much), and my main hobbies are bodybuilding, photography, play guitar and games.</p>